Kamran-Afzali/Kamran-Afzali.github.io/_posts/Bayes_GMM.md

 library(ggplot2)
 library(ggthemes)

-# Number of data points
 N <- 5000

-# Let's make three states
+#  three clusters
 mu <- c(1, 4, 9)
 sigma <- c(2, 2, 2)

-# with probability
+# probability of each cluster
 Theta <- c(.3, .5, .3)

 # Draw which model each belongs to
 z <- sample(1:3, size = N, prob = Theta, replace = T)

-# Some white noise
+# white noise
 epsilon <- rnorm(N)

 # Simulate the data using the fact that y ~ normal(mu, sigma) can be